Lecture Notes

 Lectures are recorded as follows:

-Note: Lecture 12 did not happen (show day); lecture 14 was the mid-term examination.
+Note: Lecture 12 did not happen (show day); Lecture 14 was the mid-term examination.